Isopodus/Wroombian/README.md

 - ~~Changing wifi settings from terminal rather than through file~~
 - ~~Changing settings from terminal rather than through file~~
 - ~~--help key for any command~~
-- Installing additional commands (in progress)
+- Installing additional commands (work in progress)